-Location: Southwest corner of Golden Gate Park (near 48th Ave & Lincoln)
+Location: Southwest corner of Golden Gate Park (near 48th Avenue and Lincoln Way)

-A gift to the city from banker Samuel G. Murphy, the now sail-less windmill was the largest in the world when it was built.
-Able to pump 40,000 gallons of well water a day, its purpose was to save the city from the exorbitant costs for Golden Gate Park irrigation water that the Spring Valley Company charged.
+A gift to the city from banker Samuel G. Murphy, the now-restored Murphy Windmill was the largest in the world when it was built.
+Able to pump 40,000 gallons of well water a day for park irrigation, its purpose was to save the city from the exorbitant costs that the private Spring Valley Water Company charged.

 And more on the windmill from Mr. Clary's excellent book:

 Superintendent (Julius) Girod reported in October that one of the spars of the Murphy Windmill was in such a state of dry rot it was in danger of falling.
 If it fell, it would probably destroy the entire structure.
 He estimated that the removal would cost $800, and the board decided to petition the mayor for monies from the emergency fund to remove the spar.

 The following month, the mayor approved the request.
 A contract was awarded to J. Philip Murphy Company to do the work on the Murphy Windmill for $750.

 Contribute your own stories about western neighborhoods places!